din/simplify_jackets/README.md

 { "width" : 1920, "height" : 1080 }
 ```

+## Requesting API additions

+You can [create a discussion](https://github.com/mmth/simplify_jackets/issues/new) to request new API method or property that you wish Simplify to provide.
+We will consider adding it to our API.

 ## Migrating to Simplify 3.0 API

 You need to update event names: